 Latest news about our research.
 Project progress and collaboration.
 Awards and achievements.

-Professor Davies will hold this honorary position at the British Geological Survey alongside her post and ongoing research projects at the University of Leicester.
+Dr Peter Wynn from the Lancaster Environment Centre, Lancaster University, has been appointed as Visiting Research Associate with the British Geological Survey.
+Dr Wynn will hold this honorary position with the British Geological Survey alongside his post and ongoing research projects at the University of Lancaster.